esnet/gdg/README.md

 contexts.  i.e.  `gdg diff dashboards prod staging` is a major divergences from the current expectations so it'll be a major version bump.

 For more info, please see the release notes and documentation both available [here](https://software.es.net/gdg/)

+---
+GDG is powered by the [Grafana OpenAPI Client](https://github.com/grafana/grafana-openapi-client-go).
+Any feature exposed by the API could be added go GDG is desired, feel free to fill out a feature request on our GitHub issue tracker.